 It’s important to keep your line drawings crisp and unpixelated.
-Draw in high resolution, around 600 to 1200 DPI, and if you need to size it down for print or the web, use the right interpolation method.
-For monochromatic art in Adobe Photoshop, using the “Nearest Neighbor” method is best.
-“It’s not going to add any gray between the white and the black,” says Case.
+Draw in high resolution, around 600 to 1200 DPI and if you need to size it down for print or the web, use the right interpolation method.
+For monochromatic art in Adobe Photoshop, using the “Nearest Neighbour” method is best.
+“It’s not going to add any grey between the white and the black,” says Case.

 Get started with digital line art.

 Create line sketches to learn how to draw and grow your skills in other styles of art, like graphic design.
-Plus, line art is a perfect starting point for colored illustrations and watercolors.
-With digital watercolor brushes, you can add color onto a new layer so it flows cleanly over or behind your lines.
+Plus, line art is a perfect starting point for coloured illustrations and watercolours.
+With digital watercolour brushes, you can add colour onto a new layer so it flows cleanly over or behind your lines.
 Adobe Fresco has every tool you need to dive into line drawing on a digital app.
 Make hundreds of sketches without a single piece of paper and try out different brush weights and textures.

 Trace over sketches or photos in Fresco.